 The 23mm f2 is also a hair better than the 23mm f1.4 with color and micro contrast, just a hair.

 If you want even more micro contrast, there are a few Chinese brands making lenses that will just punch you in the face.
 7Artisans has a few, Handevision has a few and Meike are all good options.
 Check out my post here from the Meike 35mm f1.7.
 You can see how the images just jump out at you.
-The 7Artisans 25mm f1.8 lens is a micro contrast god, even though the build is horrendous and the corners and edges are horrible.
-Once upon a time there was a Jaray 25mm f1.8, same lens with a slightly different build, but I can’t find it anymore.
-I think the Zonlai Hengyijia 35mm F1.8 is also the same.
+The 7Artisans 25mm f1.8 lens is a micro-contrast god, even though the build is horrendous and the corners and edges are horrible.

 Although the lens is only f2, the minimum focus allows you to get very close to your subject.
-So if you’re shooting small object close to the lens, you can actually out bokeh the 23mm f1.4, since you can get much close, and shallow depth of field is also based off distance not just aperture size.
+So if you’re shooting a small object close to the lens, you can actually out-bokeh the 23mm f1.4, since you can get much closer, and shallow depth of field is also based on distance not just aperture size.

 Color Rendering & Contrast